reggenlab/scEpiSearch/sRNA-seq-ATAC-seq-integration/readme.md

 Seurat : seurat.R <br>
 ScEpiSearch : scepisearch.py <br>

-For Visualization Code used is : seurat_liger_tsne_plot.R
+For Visualization Code used for all methods is : tsne_plot.R